-Hemorrhoids are swollen blood vessels in and around the anus and lower rectum.
-The blood vessels are stretched under pressure.
-Hemorrhoids are grouped as either internal or external.
+Hemorrhoids are swollen veins.
+They are found in and around the anus and lower rectum.
+The veins get stretched out when they're under pressure.

 American Society of Colon and Rectal Surgeons

 Altomare DF, Rinaldi M, La Torre F, et al. Red hot chili pepper and hemorrhoids: the explosion of a myth: results of a prospective, randomized, placebo-controlled, crossover trial.
 Dis Colon Rectum.
 2006;49(7):1018-1023.